Kpaiy/rumble-hud/README.md

 ## Future Goals

+- Code cleanup; everything is in one C# file at the moment.
 - Integrate with RumbleModUI to expose configuration options:
   - Hide or show HUD
   - Re-generate player portraits